yaohuang2005/TLVServer/README.md

 ## Design Consideration
-The architecture of TLVServer is based on Boost thread library to create thread pool and using epoll to accept clients connections.
+The architecture of TLVServer is based on Boost thread library to create thread pool and using epoll to accept clients connection.
+1.

 2. Library dependency Linux:
        libpthread